-- 4.27.
-PIs must not meet the eligibility criteria for a CI at any time during the project activity period. - 4.28.
-Researchers who do not meet all of the eligibility criteria for being a CI may be PIs.
-For example, a participant may be a PI, if they would otherwise be a CI but will not reside predominantly in Australia for the project activity period.
+- 4.25.
+PIs are expected to:take significant intellectual responsibility for the planning and conduct of the project and for any strategic decisions required in its pursuit and the communication of results. - 4.26.
+PIs must not meet the eligibility criteria for a CI as at the grant commencement date and, if successful, at any time during the project activity period. - 4.27.
+Pls may, or may not, be an employee of a Partner Organisation. - 4.28.
+Researchers who do not meet all of the eligibility criteria for being a CI may be Pls.
+An employee of an Eligible Organisation who will not reside in Australia for more than 50% of the project activity period may be a PI.